Jump to Recipe

 Instructions

-• In a food processor or high powered blender, process the oats until a flour consistency.
+• If using rolled oats, In a food processor or high powered blender, process the oats until a flour consistency.

 • In a blender, add all other ingredients and blend until smooth and combined.